keerthy97/polling-system-API/README.md

 # POLLING SYSTEM API

-A simple polling system api where anyone can create questions with options and can also add votes to those options.
+A simple polling system API where anyone can create questions with options and can also add votes to those options.
+The project is a simple polling system API that allows developers to create, manage, and retrieve data from a polling platform.
+Users can create questions with options and collect votes from participants.
+This API is a versatile tool for integrating polls, surveys, and quizzes into various applications and websites, making it easy to gather valuable feedback and insights from users.

 - Sample Question